Click here to directly go to the complete restaurant manager resume sample.

 - Key skills are necessary to highlight your abilities and clear ATS shortlisting.

 - Mention certifications separately.
-Include all the dates in MM/YY format during which you pursued your certifications.
+Include all the dates in mm/yy format for when you completed them.